PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

   Iterations statements include the `for`-statement, the `while`-statement and the `do`-statement; used to repeat the execution of a block of code until a condition is met or changes.

 Keyword
   An identifier used by the C++ language standard.
 Keywords are reserved; they may not be declared as an identifier by a programmer.
 [Keywords in the C++ language](https://en.cppreference.com/w/cpp/keywords.html).

+Keywords
+  An identifier used by the C++ language standard.
+Keywords are reserved; they may not be declared as an identifier by a programmer.
+[Keywords in the C++ language](https://en.cppreference.com/w/cpp/keywords.html).

 Linkage